““Let the beauty that we love be what we do.” ~Jalal ad-Din Rumi (1207-1273)

 EITHER, ”Life sucks!”

-- Focus on other, more joyous, things.
+• Focus on other more joyous, things.

-- Write when things are wrong.
+• Write when things are wrong.

-- Remember other times you pulled through and what got you there.
+• Recall other times you pulled through and what got you there.

-Filed under Uncategorized | Comments (2)“Take rest; a field that has rested gives a bountiful crop.” ~Ovid
+“Take rest; a field that has rested gives a bountiful crop.” ~Ovid

 Oh, April.
-You fly by at the speed of buzz like a bee zooming to the next blossom.
+You fly by at the speed of buzz like a bee zooming from blossom to blossom.
 How do you keep track of yourself?!
 You’ve been so busy, you’ve forgotten to rain.
-Haven’t you heard? ”April showers bring May flowers.”
+Haven’t you heard?
+April showers bring May flowers.
 Are we to expect no flowers in May because of your hasty neglect?

-Filed under Uncategorized | Comment (0)“When I do good, I feel good; when I do bad, I feel bad.
+“When I do good, I feel good; when I do bad, I feel bad.
 And that is my religion.” ~Abraham Lincoln

 What do we gain from hurting someone?
 What’s in it for us?
 Do we feel power–a power that we are otherwise devoid of?
 Do we feel we’ve somehow righted a wrong?
 What is lacking in our character that we feel ok with our unprovoked, hurtful actions?
 What is really going on down in the deep?

 The depth of our own pain–or numbness–seems unreachable, or we simply choose not to go there.
-It feels better to lash out at someone, someone other than the inflicter of our own pain.
+It feels better to lash out at someone other than the inflicter of our own pain.
 No, that would be too scary.

 Passive aggressive.
 Yeah.
 That’s the way to go.
 It may be cowardly, but it gets the job done.
 We don’t have to reveal our deepest, truest self and risk being hurt again.